mcu-art/ergomcutool/README.md

 This is done by analyzing the Makefile in addition to `ergomcu_project.yaml` and adding necessary entries to `.vscode/settings.json` and `.vscode/c_cpp_properties.json`.
 All include directories specified in your project are always added to the intellisense.
-All source file directories within your project are also added to the intellisense.
+All source file directories within your project (including ones taken from the Makefile) are added to the intellisense as well.
-By default, all external source file directories from the Makefile are added to the intellisense.
-This allows you to easily browse those files using `Go to definition` VSCode context help.
+This allows you to browse the files using `Go to definition` VSCode context help.
-If this behaviour is not required or slows down the computer, you can disable it by setting `intellisense.ignore_external_makefile_sources` to `true` in `ergomcu_project.yaml`.
+If adding source directories to the intellisense is not desired, you can disable it by setting `intellisense.skip_adding_source_directories` to `true` in `ergomcutool_config.yaml`.

+#### Known intellisense issues
+`C/C++` extension by `frannek94` uses `realpath` to obtain paths to the include and source directories.
+This behaviour leads to a possibility that the same file can be opened in VSCode multiple times under different names, e.g.
+`_external/my-lib/file1.c` and `/actual/path/to/my-lib/file1.c`.
+The intellisense will still work, but one of the files will be ignored by it and a warning will be issued:
+`Unable to process IntelliSense for file with same canonicalized path as existing file.` To avoid this warning and avoid opening same file under different names, a VSCode extension `Open file realpath` is currently being tested and will soon be published.

 ### Programming the MCU